 - Provide final design comps and specifications for coding

-- Conduct research for photos, icons etc.
+- Conduct research to source photos, icons etc.

 - Very strong attention to detail